 “Wait, wait, wait, wait!
-Fujimaru, you’re telling me you can’t use your mana at all!?”
+Fujimaru, you’re telling me you can’t use your Od at all!?”

 “Well, that’s not quite it, Director.
-I can tap into my mana, and I can move it as I please.
+I can tap into my mana, er, my Od, and I can move it as I please.
 I can also power magical tools, Mystic Codes… but that’s it.
 With any kind of free forming magic, I’m incapable of having any control over its formation.
 So that’s why I studied ritual magic.
-But Ritual magic also requires giving direction to the mana to go to after activation.
+But Ritual magic also requires giving direction to the magical energy to go to after activation.
 And whenever I tried giving direction to the ritual, my connection would be lost and the magic would fail.
-I’m incapable of using mana outside of any magical tools.
+I’m incapable of using magic power outside of any magical tools.
 And I don’t have any.”

 “Which means you’re nothing but a liability,” said Olga Marie, summing up everything Ritsuka was trying to explain in one painful bullet point.
 “Then if that’s so, I’ll just have to take on the role of protecting you, and have Mash fight as the vanguard, as you put it.”

 Mash made a difficult face, as though she didn’t want to go against Olga Marie’s orders, but wouldn’t go against what Ritsuka thought.
 Her expression exhibited her torn loyalties as she looked at Ritsuka to make a decision.